datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

 1. Navigate to the <a href="https://app.getambassador.io/cloud/settings/teams" target="_blank">Teams Settings page</a> in Ambassador Cloud.

-2. Click the "Integrations" button to navigate to the github settings page.
+2. Click the **INTEGRATIONS** button to navigate to the github settings page.

     ![Integrations](../../images/gitops-quickstart-02.png)

-3. Click "Manage Permissions".
+3. Click **MANAGE PERMISSIONS**.
 You will be taken to github.com and asked to choose which account you want to install Ambassador DCP.

     ![Manage Permissions](../../images/gitops-quickstart-03.png)